blight-js/rfcs/text/0000-blight-lang.md

 I have considered (and gotten decently far) at implementing alternative runtimes for Javascript.
 I thought that maybe it was an API-level issue, but it's simply not.
-At a fundamental language level, Javasript is broken.
+At a fundamental language level, Javascript is broken.
 It is unsafe.
 It is a footgun.

 Not doing this would leave the world in the same state as it is today.
-Being a web developer is seen as a nightmare because no one knows the idiosyncracies of Javascript.
+Being a web developer is seen as a nightmare because no one knows the idiosyncrasies of Javascript.
 Except me.
 And maybe like... ten other people who really care.

 # Prior art